“Oh, crud!”, Sally says with a dejected tone. She smacks her right leg then walks away from her stationary bike feeling frustrated.

 Pedal blocks are handy to get the pedals closer to the rider.
 If you already bought a stationary bike that’s still out of leg reach on the lowest setting then it’s much more affordable to get pedal blocks.

-best cardio machine for petite girl and boy
+is a stationary bike the best cardio machine for petite girl and boy?